 A Time to Honor America's Veterans with Disabilities and Their Families

-WASHINGTON, March 29, 2012 /PRNewswire-USNewswire/ -- Paralyzed Veterans of America is marking the 66th anniversary of its founding this April by encouraging all Americans to take a stand and commit to helping veterans as part of their life's mission.
+WASHINGTON, March 29, 2011 /PRNewswire-USNewswire/ -- Paralyzed Veterans of America (Paralyzed Veterans) is marking the 65th anniversary of its founding in April by encouraging all Americans to take time out of their busy schedules to honor and help empower our nation's veterans with disabilities.

-With the theme Building a Nation Fit for Heroes and events across the country, Paralyzed Veterans Awareness Month highlights the unique challenges facing veterans with spinal cord injury/dysfunction.
+With events and activities across the country and the theme Changing Lives, Building Futures, Paralyzed Veterans of America Awareness Month highlights the unique challenges facing veterans with spinal cord injury and disease.
 It spotlights the work of Paralyzed Veterans to empower seriously wounded heroes and their families with everything they need to thrive.

 - Fight for quality VA health care and veterans benefits.

 - Promote and provide wheelchair sports and recreational activities.

 - Lead the charge to make America more accessible.